 - A mobile app

-- Offers customer support by phone, webchat and/or through local agents
+- Customer support by phone, webchat and/or through local agents

-Check out customer reviews to learn more about how the company handles complaints and claims.
+You can check out customer reviews to learn more about how the company handles complaints and claims.
 J.D.
-Power releases a study rating the top home insurance companies according to customer satisfaction.
-In addition, AM Best is a good source of financial strength ratings.
-Narrow down your list of homeowners insurance companies to three to five insurers for comparison.
+Power releases a study each year ranking the top home insurance companies according to customer satisfaction.
+In addition, AM Best issues financial strength ratings.
+Most insurance professionals recommend you narrow down your list of homeowners insurance companies to three to five insurers for comparison.

 To get a home insurance quote, you will likely need to provide: